slhshamloo/slhshamloo.github.io/_pages/about.md

 I currently work on the Monte Carlo simulation of polygonal colloids under the supervision of Prof. Mohammad Reza Ejtehadi.

-My research interests are computer simulations of materials, quantum technology, and computational physics in general.
+My research interests are simulation of materials and quantum technology.
+More generally, I am interested in computational physics and condensed matter physics.
 I am also interested in data science and machine learning techniques.